 Step Description Result 1.
-"Copy and Modify the Sample Look and Feel: Main Steps" on page 5-2.
-BEA installs a sample Look and Feel that you use as a starting point.
-Replace the images and styles in this sample with your own.
+Expand the Look and Feel Template WebLogic Server includes a Look and Feel template that you can use as a starting point.
+Expand the template to access the files.
+A set of Look and Feel files you can modify.
+2. Modify or Replace Files Replace images and styles with your own to create a custom Look and Feel for the console.
 A Look and Feel that contains your logos and styles.
-2. (Optional) "Use a Message Bundle for Your Look and Feel" on page 5-6.
-If you want to change the text messages displayed in the banner, login, and login error pages, create your own message bundle and modify the pages to use messages from your bundle.
+3. (Optional) Use a Message Bundle for Your Look and Feel If you want to change the text messages displayed in the banner, login, and login error pages, create your own message bundle and modify the pages to use messages from your bundle.
 Localized properties files that contain your messages.
-3."Modify the Sample NetUI Extension File" on page 5-8.
-The NetUI Extension file is the deployment descriptor for your extension.
-It describes the locations of files and directories in your Look and Feel.
-A deployment descriptor for your extension.
-4. Archive and deploy the extension.
-Archive the Look and Feel extension in a WAR file and copy it to your domain's console-ext directory.
-See "Archiving and Deploying Console Extensions" on page 8-1.
-When the Administration Console starts in your domain, it uses the Look and Feel extension that is in the domain's console-ext directory instead of the Look and Feel that BEA packages and installs.
+4. Create a NetUI Extension File The NetUI Extension file describes the locations of files and directories in your Look and Feel. netuix-extension.xml 5.
+Archive and Deploy the Extension Archive the Look and Feel extension in a WAR file and copy it to your domain's console-ext directory.
+When the Administration Console starts in your domain, it uses the Look and See Chapter 9, "Archiving and Deploying Console Extensions."
+Feel extension that is in the domain's console-ext directory instead of the Look and Feel that Oracle packages and installs.